 1. About

-YAFFS1 was the first version of the format, designed for NAND chips of the time.
+YAFFS1 was the first version of the format, designed for the small-page NAND chips of the time.

-YAFFS2 (the format this document describes) was an evolution of the format to relax some hard coded assumptions about NAND geometries, and to become truly log-structured: YAFFS2 is strongly "write-once".
+YAFFS2 (the format this document describes) was an evolution of the format to relax some hard coded assumptions about NAND geometries, and to become truly log-structured.
+The main differences:

 This document attempts to be precise in its usage of YAFFS/YAFFS1/YAFFS2.
 When referring to something that is true of both YAFFS1 and 2, it will use simply YAFFS, otherwise it will use YAFFS1/YAFFS2 to indicate something that only applies to that version.